dptech-corp/Uni-Dock/README.md

 The [paper](https://pubs.acs.org/doi/10.1021/acs.jctc.2c01145) has been accepted by JCTC (doi: 10.1021/acs.jctc.2c01145).

 ![Runtime performance of Uni-Dock on different GPUs in three modes](./unidock/assets/gpu_speeds.png)

-Check this [subfolder](./unidock/) for more detalis.
+Check this [subfolder](./unidock/) for instructions on installing Uni-Dock.

 ## UniDockTools

-**UniDockTools** is developed to handle the inputs and outputs of Uni-Dock.
+**UniDockTools** is a python package developed to handle the inputs and outputs of Uni-Dock.
 In the future, UniDockTools will support more input formats and scoring functions.
 We hope it could be an easy-to-use virtual screening workflow for all users.

-Check this [subfolder](./unidock_tools/) for more detalis.
+Check this [subfolder](./unidock_tools/) for more details.

-# Changelog
+## Changelog

-- V1.1.0: Support SDF format input for vina and vinardo scoring functions.
+- 2023-08-14: Add unidock_tools to support SDF format input for vina and vinardo scoring functions.
-- v1.2.0: Release UniDockTools to support origin SDF format and gnina CNNscores.

-# Citation
+## Citation

 If you used Uni-Dock in your work, please cite: